Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/transport/workflow-client-server.md

 title: Create minimal client and server
 ---

-This workflow helps you create a sample project that highlights how to use the `com.unity.transport` API to:
+This Transport workflow covers all aspects of the `Unity.Networking.Transport` package and helps you create a sample project that highlights how to use the `com.unity.transport` API to:

 * Configure
 * Connect